Best Full-Size Wood Lathes 2026: Ranked and Compared

 For buyers deciding between a large midi lathe and a small full-size machine, the midi versus full-size guide maps the capacity decision by project type.

-All full-size lathes in this guide use 1-1/4-inch by 8 TPI.
-This is a different standard from the 1-inch by 8 TPI used by midi lathes.
-A chuck purchased for a Jet JWL-1221VS midi needs a new insert (not a new chuck body) to fit a full-size lathe spindle.
-Check the chuck manufacturer's insert listing before buying.
+The chuck guide covers the four-jaw scroll chuck setup for full-size lathes.
+A chuck bought for a Jet JWL-1221VS midi lathe needs a new insert, not a new chuck body, to fit the full-size 1-1/4-inch by 8 TPI spindle.
+Check the manufacturer’s insert listing before buying.